-At the end of each year, our compensation committee determines the level of achievement for the specified financial goal (after potentially making any appropriate adjustments to such goal for the effects of corporate events that were not anticipated in establishing the performance measure) and awards credit for the achievement of the goal as a percentage of the target bonus.
+At the end of each year, our compensation committee determines the level of achievement for the specified financial goal (after potentially making any appropriate adjustments to such goal for the effects of corporate events that were not anticipated in establishing the performance measure such as acquisitions or divestitures) and awards credit for the achievement of the goal as a percentage of the target bonus.
 Final determinations as to bonus levels are then based on that percentage.
 Actual bonuses are generally paid to the executives in the first quarter of the subsequent year.